pukoframework/pukoframework.github.io/docs/basics/view.md

 </html>
 ```

-> Puko utilize pure html file for View layer.
-So the file cannot disrupted with php syntax when the file grow bigger.
+<small>Puko utilize pure html file for View layer.
+So the file cannot disrupted with php syntax when the file grow bigger.</small>

 As you can see Puko have a template syntax tag like `{!title}` `{CONTENT}` `{!part()}`.
 This called PTE tag.
 If you want to know more about the PTE tag, you can see the official project and documentation [here](https://github.com/Velliz/pte).